Trinity (nuclear test): The bomb

-A trial assembly of the Gadget without the active components or explosive lenses was carried out by the bomb assembly team headed by Norris Bradbury at Los Alamos on July 3.
+A trial assembly of the bomb, without active components or explosive lenses, was carried out by the bomb assembly team headed by Norris Bradbury at Los Alamos on July 3.
 It was driven to Trinity and back.
 A set of explosive lenses arrived on July 7, followed by a second set on July 10.
 Each was examined by Bradbury and Kistiakowsky, and the best ones were selected for use.
 The remainder were handed over to Edward Creutz, who conducted a test detonation at Pajarito Canyon near Los Alamos without nuclear material.
-This test brought bad news: magnetic measurements of the simultaneity of the implosion seemed to indicate that the Trinity test would fail.
+Magnetic measurements from this test suggested that the implosion might be insufficiently simultaneous and the bomb would fail.
 Bethe worked through the night to assess the results and reported that they were consistent with a perfect explosion.

 Assembly of the nuclear capsule began on July 13 at the McDonald Ranch House, where the master bedroom had been turned into a clean room.
 The polonium-beryllium "Urchin" initiator was assembled, and Louis Slotin placed it inside the two hemispheres of the plutonium core.
 Cyril Smith then placed the core in the natural uranium tamper plug, or "slug".
 Air gaps were filled with 0.5 mil gold foil, and the two halves of the plug were held together with uranium washers and screws which fit smoothly into the domed ends of the plug.
-The completed capsule was then driven to the base of the tower.

-At the tower, a temporary eye bolt was screwed into the 105 lb capsule and a chain hoist was used to lower the capsule into the gadget.
+To better understand the likely effect of a bomb dropped from a plane and detonated in air, and generate less nuclear fallout, the bomb was to be detonated atop a 100 ft steel tower.
+The bomb was driven to the base of the tower, where a temporary eye bolt was screwed into the 105 lb capsule and a chain hoist was used to lower the capsule into the bomb.
 As the capsule entered the hole in the uranium tamper, it stuck.
 Robert Bacher realized that the heat from the plutonium core had caused the capsule to expand, while the explosives assembly with the tamper had cooled during the night in the desert.
 By leaving the capsule in contact with the tamper, the temperatures equalized and, in a few minutes, the capsule had slipped completely into the tamper.
-The eye bolt was then removed from the capsule and replaced with a threaded uranium plug, a boron disk was placed on top of the capsule, an aluminum plug was screwed into the hole in the pusher, and the two remaining high explosive lenses were installed.
+The eye bolt was then removed from the capsule and replaced with a threaded uranium plug, a boron disk was placed on top of the capsule (to complete the thin spherical shell of plastic boron around the tamper), an aluminum plug was screwed into the hole in the pusher (aluminum shell surrounding the tamper), and the two remaining high explosive lenses were installed.
 Finally, the upper Dural polar cap was bolted into place.
-Assembly was completed at about 16:45 on July 13.
+The assembly of active material and high explosives was finished at 17:45 hours on 13 July.